Financial Support

 541-296-2266

-Administered by the Mid-Columbia Economic Development District (MCEDD), revolving loans are made available to businesses to permit job-creating projects to move forward when other financing options are not sufficient.
+The Business Assistance Loan Program administered by MCEDD makes revolving loans to businesses when needed to allow job-creating projects to move forward when other financing options are not sufficient.
 Such funds may be used to acquire machinery and equipment, make leasehold improvements, and provide working capital.
 These loans are intended to supplement, not replace, traditional funding sources and should meet the following criteria:

 - Deliver one or more jobs per $20,000 loaned.